Lead Paint in Homes: How to Spot It & What to Do

 Some homes, especially older ones, are painted with lead-based paint.
 If your paint is properly managed and cared for, the lead may not cause any harm.
 However, if the paint deteriorates, it can lead to significant health risks, specifically for children.
 In this blog, we will learn why lead paint in homes is a serious concern, how to check if your home has lead paint, and what steps to take next.

 Historically, lead-based paint was commonly used to paint residential properties.
 People no longer use lead-based paint due to safety concerns.
 However, many older homes that were built prior to 1978 still have paint with lead on the walls.
 Since these homes are older, the paint is more likely to deteriorate, which leads to lead exposure.
 Even if these homes have been painted in recent years, some areas may still contain lead paint, such as the windows, doors, and hard-to-reach corners.
 Exposure to lead paint can lead to various health risks, which is why it is a major concern for homeowners.
+Homeowners should take action to make sure their home is free of lead paint because:

 • Lead-based paint and lead-contaminated dust are common sources of lead poisoning.